-When we were asked to share our story about moving to Arizona to promote our IMNA Health platform that is helping healthcare providers and patients improve quality and level of care by reducing administrative tasks and costs, we welcomed the opportunity.
-Although we always knew Arizona offered several incredible perks, Israel discussed how the constant influx of support is what really made Arizona stand out.
+Israel shared IMNA’s story about moving to Arizona to promote our AI care and clinical trial management platforms, their game-changing capability to provide 360° of exceptional continual care and reduce administrative tasks and costs.
+Although we always knew Arizona offered several incredible perks, Israel discussed how the constant influx of support made Arizona stand out.
 Leib Bolel of the AITA and several others were instrumental in helping IMNA transition from operating solely from Israel and Maryland and integrating us into the Arizona business ecosystem.
 That support has been there since before day one and hasn’t diminished since.
 Read more about IMNA’s experience in Arizona here.